rostools/cog-flow-intro/branching.md

 In addition, some teams include author initials in the branch names to keep track of developers' work, e.g., feature/skb-add-variance-plot.

+These naming practices will help you avoid bad practices such as using numbers only and long branch names, as well as support consistency.
+Consistency in branch naming is important, so whenever you have chosen a convention, stick to it throughout the project to avoid confusion.

 ## Summary

 - By default, a Git repository has one default branch called **main**